Creating and Running a FacturaScripts Project with ServBay

 .

-- A: First, verify that your configured web server (Apache/Nginx) and PHP service are running in ServBay.
-Next, make sure the "Root Directory" in your ServBay site setup correctly points to your FacturaScripts project folder (
+- A: First verify your ServBay-configured web server (Apache/Nginx) and PHP service are running.
+Next, check the site’s “root directory” points to the FacturaScripts project folder (

-- A: Make sure your MySQL/MariaDB package is running in ServBay and confirm the correct port number (usually
+- A: Check ServBay’s MySQL/MariaDB package is running, and port number is correct (usually

 3306

-- A: Make sure your MySQL/MariaDB package is running in ServBay and confirm the correct port number (usually
+- A: Check ServBay’s MySQL/MariaDB package is running, and port number is correct (usually

-Thanks to ServBay’s powerful local web development features, installing and running FacturaScripts on macOS is a breeze.
-ServBay provides all necessary dependencies (web server, PHP, database) and streamlines the config process through a friendly GUI.
-By following this guide, you can quickly set up a local development or test environment for FacturaScripts, allowing you to focus on business management and feature exploration.
-ServBay’s flexibility and ease of use will significantly boost your local development productivity.
+With ServBay’s powerful local web development environment, installing and running FacturaScripts on macOS becomes quick and straightforward.
+ServBay provides all necessary dependencies (web server, PHP, database) and simplifies configuration with an intuitive GUI.
+By following this guide, you can easily set up a local development or testing environment for FacturaScripts, letting you focus on business management and feature exploration.
+ServBay’s flexibility and convenience will greatly boost your local development workflow.